h4wl/l5r/input/void-spells.md

 - Duration: 5 Rounds
 - Raises: Area of Effect (+5’ radius per two Raises), Duration (+1 Round per Raise)

 This spell is the exact counterpoint to Strengthen the Void; it thickens the veil between the Void and reality, making it more difficult to perceive the Void or to call on the inner harmony which the Void represents.
-This spell is normally used by ishiken to control the activities of their more powerful and dangerous apprentices, but is sometimes employed in more practical venues as well.<br>
+This spell is normally used by ishiken to control the activities of their more powerful and dangerous apprentices, but is sometimes employed in more practical venues as well.

 Within this spell’s area of effect, casting other Void spells suffers a +10&#160;TN penalty.
 Also, anyone wishing to spend Void Points within this area must spend two Void Points to gain the effects of one.
-If the character only has one Void Point, he cannot spend it within the area of effect.<br>
+If the character only has one Void Point, he cannot spend it within the area of effect.

 GM’s Note: It is left to the GM’s decision whether the effects of Strengthen the Void and Banish the Void also apply to “Void-like” effects such as Naga Akasha or the ratling Name.

 ### Echoes in the Void [CR]